spro/RARNN/README.md

 ## Data

-Of course in order to parse a nested intent sructure, we need nested intent training data.
-Examples are generated with a natural language templating language called [Nalgene](https://github.com/spro/nalgene) which generates both a flat string and a parse tree.
-Templates define a number of `%phrases` and `$values` (leaf nodes) as well as filler `~synonyms` and the generator takes a random walk down the tree to build each example.
+Of course in order to parse a nested intent structure, we need nested intent training data.
+Examples are generated with a natural language templating language called [Nalgene](https://github.com/spro/nalgene) which produces both a flat string (input) and a parse tree (output).
+Templates define a number of `%phrases` and `$values` (leaf nodes) as well as filler `~synonyms`.
+The generator takes a random walk down the tree to build each example.
 Here's a snippet from the grammar file:

 ```
 %if